-Beginning Monday, June 5, at 7:30 p.m., Rabbi Kasowitz of Chabad of West Orange, the local JLI instructor, will offer a fascinating new six-session course from the
+Beginning Monday, October 30, at 7:30 p.m., Chabad of West Orange will be offering a new six-session course from

 The Holocaust Council of Greater MetroWest NJ is hosting a Holocaust-themed exhibit titled “Generations,” a collection of paintings, sculpture, conceptual art and photographs by artists Hannah Keselman, Milton Ohring, Joanie Schwarz and Lev Gal Wertman.
 On display from September 17 to November 17, the exhibit will open with an

 Join the MetroWest JCC at its inaugural Women of Valor Brunch, honoring four inspiring and devoted women who have made a significant impact on the community.
 The brunch will take place at the Crystal Plaza in Livingston, on Wednesday, November 1, from 10 a.m. to noon.
 The honorees are Harriet Rosenthal, Joni Cohen, Caren

 “Freedom Song,” a 50-minute musical about addiction in the Jewish community, will be performed twice in the Greater MetroWest NJ area.
 The first performance will be held on November 2 at 7:30 p.m. at the JCC of MetroWest, in West Orange, and the second will be held on November 5 at 11 a.m. at Temple Emanu-El of

 All are invited to attend an open discussion with “out of the box” thinker Shmuel Sackett on Saturday night, October 28, at 8:00 p.m., at the home of Jeff Cohen and Pam Derby, 237 Windsor Way, Hillside, New Jersey.